 The second option, autologous reconstruction, takes tissue from other areas of your body, usually your back or abdomen, to recreate a breast mound.
 When you use tissue from your abdomen, it is called a TRAM flap reconstruction and if the tissue is removed from the back, it is referred to as a LD flap reconstruction.

 What Happens After Breast Reconstruction?

 Your surgery itself could take up to 6 hours and the recovery period usually lasts between 6-8 weeks before you can return to normal activity.
 You may have a shorter recovery time if you choose implants over your own tissue.
 Either way, you will want to make sure you have your surgeon’s approval before doing any strenuous activities.
 You may spend between 1 to 10 days (or longer) in the hospital depending on the type of procedure you have and whether or not you are healing properly without complications.

-The shape of your breast will gradually begin to improve after the swelling goes down, but it could take several months to see your actual results.
+The shape of your breast will gradually begin to improve after the swelling goes down.
 Even after your breasts have completely healed, you may not regain complete sensation in your breasts or nipples and you may only feel a numbness or tightness where the breasts have been reconstructed.
 After your surgery is complete, our staff tattoo artist can complete the reconstruction, giving you a natural looking breast and nipple.
 In the end, you will once again feel whole and beautiful.